Million Dollar Life Insurance Policy

 Older people pay more when they get new life insurance coverage.
 Why?
 It’s basic statistics: Older people are more likely to die sooner, and life insurers base premiums on their likelihood of paying your policy’s claim.

 Health is another important factor for the same reason.
-Applicants with diabetes, COPD, or other potentially life-shortening conditions will pay higher premiums because they’re more likely to cost the insurer a claim.
+Applicants with diabetes, COPD, high blood pressure, or other potentially life-shortening conditions will pay higher premiums because they’re more likely to cost the insurer a claim.
+In fact, large policies could be off limits for shoppers in these health classes.

 Anyone younger than 40 can usually buy coverage worth 30 times their annual income; applicants older than 60 can buy coverage worth only 15 times their income.